cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 --- abstract

 This document describes AEGIS-128L and AEGIS-256, two AES-based authenticated encryption algorithms designed for high-performance applications.
-This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.
+This document is a product of the Crypto Forum Research Group (CFRG).
+It is not an IETF product and is not a standard.

 --- middle